BIGJRA/BIGJRA.github.io/rejuv.md

 Field with Bounce or to Volcanic Field with Dig, both of which you may be able to get a better footing in.
-Regardless of the field effect, the key is making sure that you have the right pairings at any given time, so Melia’s Pokemon don’t get one-shotted.
-Unfortunately, this means a LOT of trial and error with the AI, but eventually you’ll be able to find the exact chinks in Zetta and Geara’s armor and can take them out.
+Regardless of the field effect, the key is making sure that you have the right pairings at any given time, so Melia's Pokemon don't get one-shotted.
+Unfortunately, this means a LOT of trial and error with the AI, but eventually you'll be able to find the exact chinks in Zetta and Geara's armor and can take them out.

 In the beach area, follow the path.

 Afterwards, return to the top of the mountain, collecting the souls as you go.
-You’ll be thrust into a battle with Geara and Zetta again, but all their Pokemon are at 1HP and you are supposed to easily win.
+You'll be thrust into a battle with Geara and Zetta again, but all their Pokemon are at 1HP and you are supposed to easily win.

 Make your way to the bridge in Terajuma Jungle and approach Melia.